is-a-dev/docs/src/docs/domain-structure/index.md

 - `blog.example.json` (includes dots to register a sub-subdomain)
 - `my-blog.json` (uses dashes as separators, which is recommended)

-**NOTE:** To stop a person from having a molopoly over one-lettered subdomains, we limit everyone to only one one-lettered subdomain.
+**NOTE:** To stop a person from having a monopoly over one-lettered subdomains, we limit everyone to only one one-lettered subdomain.

 ### Example JSON File
 `domains/docs.json`